vishalsparmar/AWS-AWS3-Kong-Api-Gateway/MF_MQ_Setup/mfrequest.md

 2. Connection Details
 Please confirm the IP address and port we should use to connect to MFQMGR.
 Can MFQMGR connect outbound to our EKS QMgr (EKSQMGR) on port 1414?
+3. Transmission Queue
+What XMITQ name will you define on MFQMGR for sending messages to EKSQMGR?
+Do you have a preferred naming convention (e.g., <RemoteQMgr>.XMITQ)?
+Should we follow the same convention on EKSQMGR when defining the XMITQ for MFQMGR?
-3. Security
+4. Security
 Is TLS required on these channels?
 If yes:
 Which CipherSpec should we configure?
 Do we need to exchange certificates?
 Are there any CHLAUTH/RACF rules that we should account for (to allow EKSQMGR to connect)?
-4. Queue Mappings
+5. Queue Mappings
 Which queues on MFQMGR should we send messages to?
 Which queues on EKSQMGR should we expose for MFQMGR to send to?
-5. Queue Manager Details
+6. Queue Manager Details
 Please confirm the exact name of the mainframe QMgr (for RQMNAME).
 Once we have this information, we’ll finalize the EKS side Sender/Receiver channel setup, transmission queues, and remote/local queues.
 Thanks,